Chapter 1 : PROLOGUE- Watery Goodbyes

 “Sam!”
 I groaned and rolled over onto my back, pulling my pillow over my face.
 I mentally crossed my fingers, hoping that the voice was merely a part of my dream.
 I tried willing it away from me.

 “SAMANTHA!”
-The voice was closer and the illusion and hope was shattered.
+The voice was closer and the illusion, as well as that sliver of hope was shattered.
 The mountains that had been the backdrop of my dream were dissolving away before my eyes… damn it.

 “I don’t know who this Sam person that you speak of is,” I said.
 Though, because of the pillow and the fact that I was rarely ever coherent in the morning, I didn’t know if whoever had been speaking had actually heard me.